kernkonzept/rtc/doc/usage.md

    The vbus used to access hardware for port-based clock on X86 and pl031 on arm.

    The vbus is also needed for receiving the inhibitor signal from IO.

+ * 'ds3231' (optional)

+   The capability that provides access to an I2C DS3231 device.
+The capability needs to be created with type 1 (i2c-device).